France 2004, the Baptism of Patrick Windle and a quick trip to Barcelona.

 photo came out.
 We chatted with

-them and they have an interesting story.
+and they have an interesting story.

 David captured the audio conversation